deemerwsp/Rater8/README.md

 The Rater8 program is designed to ingest monthly data from the rater8 API, update the Azure SQL database, generate various reports, and handle errors for debugging purposes.

+The program is designed to refresh the month's data.
+To ensure all data for a month is captured, if the program execution data is the first of the month, the program will refesh last month's data in the SQL database with the entire month's data from the rater8 API.
+Three variables are defined at the start of the program to ensure this functionality: 'month', 'first_of_month', 'last_of_month'.
+These variables are defined based on the condition if the datetime is the first day of the month.
+All subsequent code uses these three variables.

 ## Program Sections
 1. **Imports:** Import necessary Python modules and libraries.
 2. **Get Dates:** Retrieve current datetime for recording in the `program_report` and specify month range for data retrieval.